atomist/antlr/README.md

 };
 ```

-If your grammar requires Java or other code you may need to port that code to TypeScript.
+If your grammar requires Java or other code you may need to port that code to JavaScript or TypeScript.
 Please refer to ANTLR documentation in this case.

 ## Support